googleforgames/space-agon/README.md

 make openmatch-uninstall-local
 ```

-### Remove Helm Repositories (Optional)
+### (Optional) Remove Helm Repositories

-If you do not need Helm repositories of Agones and Open Match.
-You can remove them by the command.
+You can remove Helm repositories by the command, if you do not need.

 ```bash
 make helm-repo-remove